CappyVee/beep-boop-w3p/README.md

 ## Known Bugs

-_Currently just replaces the digit 0 or 1 with beep or boop, not the whole number.
-Example: 12 return BEEP2, not BEEP.
-Also, the Beep comparison must be compared against a string._
+_Doesn't replace any numbers great than 0 or 1 with Boop or Beep_

 ## Support and contact details